Latest News

 PHIL FLYNN SENIOR ANALYST AT PRICE FUTURES GROUPS

-The?Treasury’s traditional role focuses primarily on fiscal policy, debt-management, and occasional intervention in currency markets via mechanisms such as the Exchange Stabilization Fund.
-But not in commodities such as oil.
+The Treasury's traditional role is focused on fiscal policy, managing debt, and occasionally intervening in currency markets via mechanisms such as the Exchange Stabilization Fund.
+But not commodities like oil.

 TONY SYCAMORE IG MARKET ANALYST

-"If they try to influence the futures themselves (deliverable contracts), it could create a temporary pause or scare some speculative investors, but I would be surprised if this moved the needle beyond a few days.
+"If they try to influence the futures themselves (deliverable contracts), it could create a temporary pause or spook some speculative investors, but I would be surprised if this moved the needle beyond a few days.

-ED MEIR MAREX ANALYST
+ED MEIR, MAREX ANALYST

 (source: Reuters)